Tim-Hass-GA/eie.io_project_2/README.md

 DAY 7: Finalized new workflow.
 Found a bug on form data picker - Sequelize DATE data type returns in long date format, where a date picker requires the Sequilize DATEONLY data type to load in the correct format.

-DAY 8: (STILL HAVING MODEL ISSUES, BUT I WONT GIVE UP) Made a copy of my app, build a test db and reworked the Sequilize models until I got it the associations right.
+DAY 8: (STILL HAVING MODEL ISSUES) Made a copy of my app, build a test db and reworked the Sequilize models until I got it the associations right.
 (Sample of rebuild code below) Rebuilt models due to data model associations not working correctly (onDelete CASCADE).
 I should have tested this earlier in the process...
 I corrected this issue by rewriting the Sequelize Model and Migrations before creating the tables.
 I also corrected the date_planted DATEONLY data type to resolve a bug on form date picker.
 Tested route functionality after model rebuild.

 ```
 //Garden model change (example)